Updated January 2016

 The demand for visual content is growing rapidly and is shows no signs of slowing down.
 Part of Digital PR today is adding visual content to the PR mix – images, videos, infographics.
 These are new skills for most PR folk, even recent graduates.
 Few schools are including visual content production and distribution in their curriculum.
 You need to know how to use your phone and your tablet to take great photos, make interesting images and produce quick videos that enhance a news story.

 Monitor and Measure

 Another new area for PR people is measurement.
 We’re not used to monitoring conversations and tracking everything.
 In the digital world it is possible to track everything and there are many affordable tools you can use:

 - YouTube insights

-Digital PR is not so different from traditional PR – the goal is to create an online presence that correctly reflects who we are, what we stand for and what we do and to build relationships with our stakeholders so we can develop and foster that favorable operating climate.
+Digital PR is not so different from traditional PR – the goal is to create an online presence that correctly reflects who we are, what we stand for and what we do.
+The aim is to reach and build relationships with our stakeholders, so we can develop and foster that favorable operating climate.
 We use a number of techniques to achieve that.
-Social Media is one them.
+Social Media is just one of them.

 If you have not yet mastered the new skills needed to succeed in Digital PR, start with this free email course on the 15 Essential Digital PR Skills you need in 2016.
 If you’re looking for an agency to help you, make sure they are experienced in Digital PR, not just traditional PR.

 A good digital PR Agency will be skilled in all these areas.